polkadot-js/api/docs/start/install.md

 # Installation

-Yes, it really is as simple as installing [from npm](https://www.npmjs.com/package/@polkadot/api), so not going to waste too much time with the bare basics, just install the API via
+Yes, it really is as simple as [installing from npm](https://www.npmjs.com/package/@polkadot/api), so we are not going to waste too much time with the bare basics, just install the API via

 `yarn add @polkadot/api`